 The amount of time you can study at degree level (RQF level 6 or above) on a Tier 4 or Student visa is generally limited to five years.*

 When applying for a Tier 4 visa, the amount of time you have previously spent studying in the UK will be considered.
 When calculating the five-year limit, all time issued to you on a Tier 4 visa or pre-Tier 4 visa student visa, will be taken into account, regardless of whether you were in the UK or outside the UK during that time (unless the visa was curtailed)

 There are some exceptions.
 This does not apply to:

 - PhD and other some other Doctorate students**

-- Students whose UG course was 4 or 5 years in duration who are now applying for a Masters course.
-NB; this does not normally apply if you take longer than expected to complete your course, for example to undertake re-sits.
+- Students whose UG course was originally 4 or 5 years in duration who are now applying for a Masters course.
+This does not normally apply if you take longer than expected to complete your course, for example to undertake re-sits.